 A pan on an induction hob will maintain its heat, rather than getting hotter and hotter the longer it’s left, meaning you can judge more easily the cooking time of the food within – that is, once you’ve become used to it.

 An induction hob will not diffuse heat into the air around your pan, which makes it your best hob-cooking option for keeping your kitchen cool.
-Induction hobs come into their own when you're going to be in the kitchen for hours, cooking a complicated meal, or during sweaty summer days.
+Induction hobs come into their own when you're going to be in the kitchen for hours, cooking a complicated meal, or during roasting summer days (when you want to cook food, but not yourself).

 Not only will an induction hob protect your fingers but you will never again set fire to your oven gloves when you casually fling them atop the cooker after serving food (or am I the only one with that bad habit?).
 You can test this out by placing an ice cube on the induction ring, next to a pan of boiling water.
 It will only melt – eventually – from proximity to the pan.